wavemaker/docs/website/blog/2024-12-18-year-in-review-wavemaker-2024.md

 ## Recent Releases

-The 11.9.2 and 11.9.3 updates introduced features like Pinch-to-Zoom on the Canvas, Skeleton Loader support for React Native widgets, and WavePulse for debugging mobile apps, along with key bug fixes to enhance the development experience.
+The [11.9.2](/learn/wavemaker-release-notes/v11-9-2/) and [11.9.3]((/learn/wavemaker-release-notes/v11-9-3/)) updates introduced features like Pinch-to-Zoom on the Canvas, Skeleton Loader support for React Native widgets, and WavePulse for debugging mobile apps, along with key bug fixes to enhance the development experience.

-You can read more about these releases on [WaveMaker Docs](/learn/wavemaker-release-notes/v11-9-3/).

 ## Looking Ahead to 2025